benyamindsmith/python_ds/README.md

 # python_ds

-A repository of what I'm learning about for doing data science with python

 Hello Dani, Yuval, Eden, David and Syd!

+This is a repository for documenting my adeventures in python for data science.

+Welcome!